SOFTS-Raw sugar hits near one-month low, cocoa steadies

 COCOA

-* Dealers said the market is nearing the point where tight supplies from top producing region West Africa have been priced in, with attention shifting to rising output from Brazil and weakening nearby futures price spreads LCC-1=R.
+* Dealers said the market is nearing the point at which tight supplies from top producing region West Africa have been priced in, with attention shifting to rising output from Brazil and weakening nearby futures price spreads LCC-1=R.

 * ICE Futures Europe cocoa speculators cut their net long position by 2,562 lots to 64,994 lots as of Nov.
 21, exchange data showed.